 For residents, costs of hospitals in Portugal are subsidized by the SNS but patients are expected to make a contribution unless they qualify for an exemption (such as children or retirees).

 Under your public insurance, you will have to make a small contribution towards the costs of:

 - emergency treatment – from €15–20

 - overnight stays – €25 per night.

-There are also charges (up to a maximum €17.50) for specialist medical treatment, for example, scans, x-rays and tests.
+There are also charges (up to a maximum of €17.50) for specialist medical treatment, for example, scans, x-rays, and tests.
 A full list of hospital costs in Portugal is available (in Portuguese) here.

 If you are treated in a Portuguese hospital and are not covered by insurance, you will need to pay the treatment fees yourself.
 Hospital fees in Portugal can be more than €60 for an outpatient visit and more than €135 for an overnight stay in a public Portuguese hospital.